Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The more we look, the crazier things we see in the microscopic world ," cell biologist Mark Peifer (University of North Carolina) shared in Science magazine.

 In biology, an organism is considered “alive” if it can replicate, evolve, and affect its environment.
 Viruses have long been a subject of debate because they cannot replicate without a host cell.
-But obelisks are even simpler, shellless, tiny, and yet carry genes.
+But obelisks are even simpler, shellless, tiny, yet carry genes.

 This leads to a big question: Could a virus have evolved from an obelisk, or was the obelisk the final degenerate step of a primitive virus?

 The Obelisk is a testament to the fact that science is still on the verge of great discoveries .
-The human body is home to not only thousands of beneficial bacteria, but also to genetic entities that have yet to be identified.
+The human body is home to not only thousands of beneficial bacteria, but also to genetic entities that have yet to be named.

 This discovery is not only biologically significant, but also lays the foundation for further research in the fields of medicine, immunology, and even philosophy of biology, where the question "what is life?" needs to be rewritten once again.